-The Back to Ag Program is a funding project focused on supporting the cost of adaptive technology for farmers or agricultural workers that have experienced a traumatic injury.
+The Back to Ag Program is a funding project focused on supporting the cost of adaptive technology for farmers that have experienced a traumatic injury.
 The Back to Ag Program is the result of a partnership between the Canadian Agricultural Safety Association, Farm Credit Canada and the Rick Hansen Foundation.

 For more information on the Back to Ag program, email email@example.com.